 The ocean is the foundation for life and a healthy planet.
 It covers 70% of the Earth’s surface, is the planet’s largest biosphere, and is home to 50-80% of all life on Earth.
 The ocean also generates 50% of the Earth’s oxygen, absorbs 25% of all CO2 emissions, and captures 90% of the additional heat generated from those emissions—making it the largest carbon sink on the planet and a vital buffer against the impacts of climate change.

 Vital for people and economies

-The Ocean is also the foundation for vibrant economies.
-Goods and services from the Ocean generate about $2.5 trillion each year—an amount expected to double by 2030.
-This makes the Ocean the seventh largest economy in the world today.
+The ocean is also the foundation for vibrant economies.
+Goods and services from the ocean generate about $2.5 trillion each year.
+This makes the ocean the seventh largest economy in the world today.
 It supports multiple industries that provide jobs and make the modern economy possible, including global transportation, tourism, fishing, energy generation, and more.

 Challenges and threats

 Our ocean is in trouble.
 Once considered vast and inexhaustible, today it faces threats and limits to growth that were not even imagined a decade ago.